sandramadhu/linkerd/linkerd/docs/retries.md

         maxMs: 10000
 ```

-linkerd can automatically retry requests on certain failures (for example,
+linkerd can automatically retry requests on certain failures and can be
-connection errors) and can be configured via the retries block.
+configured via the retries block.

 Key | Default Value | Description
 --- | ------------- | -----------